-Asian shares mostly lower following Wall Street losses
+World shares mostly lower following Wall Street losses

 Japan’s Nikkei 225 index lost 0.6% to 22,843.12.
 Sydney’s S&P ASX 200 sank 0.8% to 6,689.50.
 In South Korea, the Kospi declined 0.6% to 2,080.27.
 Hong Kong’s Hang Seng dropped 0.4% to 26,667.71 while the Shanghai Composite index gave up 0.5% to 2,939.32.

-Hopes that the U.S. and China can make progress on their trade dispute, or at least stop making it worse have recently buoyed share prices.
+Hopes that the U.S. and China may resolve their conflict over technology and trade policies have recently buoyed share prices.

-White House spokesman Judd Deere told reporters Tuesday that both sides were working to finalize a deal, aiming for a signing by President Donald Trump and China’s leader Xi Jinping next month at a Pacific Rim summit in Chile.
+White House spokesman Judd Deere told reporters Tuesday that both sides were working to finalize a deal, aiming to have Presidents Donald Trump and Xi Jinping sign a deal next month at a Pacific Rim summit in Chile.

 But various officials have indicated an agreement might not be ready in time.

+“These headlines are an annoying distraction as it provides a not too subtle reminder of how quickly things can turn on the trade war front while psychologically lingering in the back of trader’s minds,” Stephen Innes of AxiTrader said in a commentary.

-Lower interest rates have also spurred market gains.
+Lower interest rates also have spurred market gains.

 Most investors expect the Federal Reserve to cut short-term rates by a quarter of a percentage point on Wednesday.
 It has cut rates twice since the summer to shield the U.S. from the impact of the trade war and a slowing global economy.